shaunaks/python-monasca/README.md

 directory of this project

     tox -e py27   (or -e py26, -e py33)

+To run a test module, specify the module name at the end of the command:

+    tox -e py27 tests.v2.elasticsearch.test_metrics

 To see the unit test case coverage, run the following command from the root directory of the project